-If your heart is pounding for some high-octane adventure this year, we've got a fix for you.
+2021 is all about new beginnings, and finally being able to do things that 2020 took away from you.
+So if you're an adventure junkie and your heart is pounding for some high-octane awesomeness this year, we've got a fix for you.
 Prabalgad Fort in the Panvel district of Maharashtra should be in your list this year, if you haven't scaled it yet.
 Here's why.

 You can camp at Prabalmachi in the night with a bonfire around you, and a lot of dogs for company.
 After the night's sleep, you wake up to the sunrise (or maybe start the trek before sunrise to avoid the unnecessary sweating) and start ascending towards Prabalgad.
 It will take you around two hours to reach the pinnacle.

 You will be crossing a few secret caves while climbing upward.
 And once you've reached the fort, let the scenic view do all the talking.
 Prabalgad also has a sister fort called Irshalgad, which is visible from the top.
 The greenery is understandably enhanced during the monsoons, but since it's the season for treks, put on those shoes, pack your bags and head out!